 You can also follow this lesson and others on YouTube at

 If this presentation has helped you press the subscribe button for more.
 Like and share with friends.

-- Responsorial Psalm and Gospel For Twenty-Sixth Sunday in Ordinary Time Year C
+- Psalm, Alleluia Acclamation, and Gospel for Fourth Sunday in Ordinary Time Year A

 - A Recapitulation On Nkwen Language